-Conservationist Paul Rosolie has spent the last 13 years on the ground, protecting the Western Amazon on the boarder of Peru, with his organization Jungle Keepers.
-He has been witnessing the devastation that these fires cause every year, and this isn’t even a record year for amazon burning.
+Conservationist Paul Rosolie has spent the last 13 years on the ground, protecting the Western Amazon on the border of Peru, with his organization Jungle Keepers.
+He has been witnessing the devastation that these fires cause every year, and this isn’t even a record year for Amazon burning.

 Born in Brooklyn New York, Rosolie always felt a strong connection to animals and nature.
 He dropped out of high school after his sophomore year, got his GED, and went right to college.
 Since then, he has made it his mission, to save the beautiful and fragile ecosystem of the rainforests, which he regards as being the lungs of our earth.